South Western Sydney

 South Western Sydney is a region of the city of Sydney, New South Wales, Australia.
 It is situated in the south-west of the larger Sydney metropolitan area, and is part of the predominantly working class area of Greater Western Sydney.
-Geographically, the region lies in the Cumberland Plain.
+In the early 2010s, urban development has occurred in places like Camden and Campbelltown.
+Areas such as Leppington, spanning Liverpool, Camden and Campbelltown councils, had higher number of families.
+In 2004, Leppington was identified as part of Sydney's South West Growth Centre.
+Edmondson Park, being part of the South West Growth Centre, is also expected to see significant growth and development over the next 10 years.